Salons report new allergic reactions to hair dye

 Hairdressers in parts of the UK are reporting clients having new allergic reactions, like rashes and burns, to hair dye after contracting coronavirus.

-Scientists at Imperial College London are now researching how the disease could be reprogramming our immune system, in a similar way to other illnesses.
+Scientists at Imperial College London are now researching how the disease could be reprogramming our immune system, similar to other illnesses.

 The trade body that represents hairdressers and beauticians is warning professionals to carry out additional patch tests to avoid facing legal action.